 The Folly of La Folla

 Not surprisingly, this approach to audience did not satisfy Loy, not just because of its sexism.
 She saw the folly in the Futurist fascination with la folla.
 Instead of imagining the crowd as a mindless, primitive mass susceptible to artistic mastery, she recognized the artist’s dependence on an audience.
 She understood the relationship between performer and audience to be a reciprocal, co-dependent, mutually sustaining one—an interpersonal exchange that plays out in both private and public life, on both intimate and grand scales.

 - See Carolyn Burke’s biography Becoming Modern for information about Loy’s contributions to the Futurist Exhibition (166).
-Katz’s 1989 article compiling the biographies of eight “serious, professional women artists” who contributed to Futurism includes only European artists and writers.
+Barry Katz’s 1989 article, “The Women of Futurism,” which compiles the biographies of eight “serious, professional women artists” who contributed to Futurism, includes only European artists and writers.
 The more comprehensive Futurism: An Anthology, edited by Lawrence Rainey, Christine Poggi, and Laura Wittman (New Haven, CT: Yale University Press, 2009), does not include any work by Loy.

-- The “Conclusions” of “Futurist Synthetic Theater” likewise depict the audience as a passive, feminine target of the Futurist artist/performer’s sensory assault: “Symphonize the audience’s sensibility by exploring it, by reawakening its most somnolent layers with every possible means; eliminate the preconception of the stage-apron by throwing nets of sensations between the stage and the audience; the stage action will invade the orchestra seats, the spectators” (208).
+- The “Conclusions” of “Futurist Synthetic Theater” likewise depict the audience as a passive, feminine target of the Futurist artist/performer’s sensory assault: “Symphonize the audience’s sensibility by exploring it, by reawakening its most somnolent layers with every possible means; eliminate the preconception of the stage-apron by throwing nets of sensations between the stage and the audience; the stage action will invade the orchestra seats, the spectators” (Rainey 208).